opengauss-mirror/docs/content/en/docs/Developerguide/create-index.md

     -   Partitioned tables do not support partial indexes or the  **NULL FIRST**  feature.

-    -   A unique index created on a partitioned table must include a partitioned column and all the partition keys.
+    -   A unique LOCAL index to be created must include a partitioned column and all the partition keys.
+This constraint does not apply to GLOBAL indexes.
+    -   When a GLOBAL index is created on a partitioned table, the following constraints apply:
+        -   Expression indexes and partial indexes are not supported.
+        -   Row-store tables are not supported.
+        -   Only B-tree indexes are supported.

+    -   In the same attribute column, the LOCAL index and GLOBAL index of a partition cannot coexist.
+    -   GLOBAL index supports a maximum of 31 columns.
+    -   If a GLOBAL index is created on a partitioned table, the GLOBAL index becomes invalid when you run the  **ALTER TABLE**  statement to perform any of the DROP, TRUNCATE, SPLIT, MERGE and EXCHANGE operations on the partition.
+In this case, you need to manually recreate the index.